msfussell/dapr-demos/hardened/README.md

 ## Deploy

-With the namespace configured and the Redis password created, it's time to deploy:
+With the namespace configured and the Redis password created, it's time to deploy the application, components and configuration :

 * [app1.yaml](./deployment/hardened/app1.yaml), [app2.yaml](./deployment/hardened/app1.yaml), and [app2.yaml](./deployment/hardened/app1.yaml) are the Kubernetes deployments with their Dapr configuration.
 * [pubsub.yaml](./deployment/hardened/pubsub.yaml) and [state.yaml](./deployment/hardened/state.yaml) are the configuration files for PubSub and State components using Redis